SFTtech/sftdyn/README.md

 };
 ```

-##### Change sftdyn startup options to use the key
+##### Change sftdyn configuration to use the key

-Change your sftdyn startup to provide the `--nskeyfile` argument pointing to
-the generated keyfile.

-If using the systemd service, either modify the installed `/etc/systemd/system/sftdyn.service`, or if your
-sftdyn is installed from a distribution package, create an override with the command
-`systemctl edit sftdyn.service`:
+Edit the nskeyfile option in the configuration file, by default located in
+`/etc/sftdyn/conf`:

 ```
-[Service]
-ExecStart=
-ExecStart=/usr/bin/env python3 -u -m sftdyn -v --nskeyfile=/etc/bind/sftdyn.key
+nskeyfile = "/etc/bind/keys/sftdyn.key"
 ```

 ## About